LuisNavarro07/Personal_Website/content/news/index.md

 title: "On the News"
 ---

-My paper Federal Assistance and Municipal Borrowing: Unpacking the Effects of the CARES Act on Government Liquidity Management received some coverage on the Bond Buyer.
+My paper Federal Assistance and Municipal Borrowing: Unpacking the Effects of the CARES Act on Government Liquidity Management received some coverage on the [Bond Buyer](https://www.bondbuyer.com/news/coronavirus-aid-lowered-borrowing-costs-credit-quality-study") and won the [Michael Curro Award](https://abfm.org/2024-annual-award-recipients/) for best graduate student paper in public budgeting or finance at the Association for Budgeting and Financial Management.

 <a href="https://www.bondbuyer.com/news/coronavirus-aid-lowered-borrowing-costs-credit-quality-study" target="_blank" class="btn btn-primary">View Bond Buyer Article</a>